google/pepper.js/README.md

     make V=1 TOOLCHAIN=emscripten CONFIG=Release
     make V=1 TOOLCHAIN=newlib CONFIG=Debug
     make V=1 TOOLCHAIN=newlib CONFIG=Release
+    make V=1 TOOLCHAIN=pnacl CONFIG=Debug
+    make V=1 TOOLCHAIN=pnacl CONFIG=Release

 ### Running the Examples ###
     cd .. (out of the examples directory) python ./tools/httpd.py

 Surf to [examples/examples.html](http://127.0.0.1:5103/examples/examples.html).
-Note that this web server can be accessed remotely.
+Note that this web server can be accessed remotely, for better and for worse.

 ## Developing with ppapi.js ##
 To create an application that can target both Native Client and Emscripten, it is necessary to work within the constraints of both platforms.
 To do this, an application must be written to use the Pepper Plugin API and must _not_ use threads.